Refinancing: Which Option is for You?

-There are an enormous number of refinancing options available to borrowers.
-We can guide you to select the refinance program that will fit your situation the best.
-Call us at 516-431-2009 to begin the process.
+The number of refinance options available is truly breathtaking.
+Call us at 516-431-2009 and we can match you with the refinance program that fits you best.
 What do you hope to achieve with refinancing?
-Considering in mind the following will help you begin your decision process.
+Keeping in mind the following will help you narrow your choices.

-Are you refinancing primarily to lower your rate and monthly payments?
-Then your best option may be a low fixed-rate loan.
-Maybe you are currently in a mortgage with a high, fixed interest rate, or a mortgage in which the interest rate varies : an adjustable rate mortgage (ARM).
-Unlike the ARM, your low fixed-rate mortgage will stay at a certain low rate for the life of your mortgage loan, even as interest rates rise.
-A fixed-rate mortgage is particularly a wise choice if you don't expect to sell your home within the next five years or so.
-On the other hand, if you do see yourself selling your home in the near future, an ARM with a low initial rate could be the best way to reduce your monthly payments.
+Is your refinance primarily to lower your rate and monthly payments?
+If so, a good option might be a low fixed-rate loan.
+Maybe you are presently in a mortgage with a high, fixed interest rate, or a loan with which the interest rate varies - an adjustable rate mortgage (ARM).
+Even if interest rates rise, a fixed-rate mortgage loan will stay at the same, low interest rate, unlike an ARM.
+If you expect to live in your home for about five more years, a fixed rate mortgage may be a particulary good fit for you.
+But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate to get lower payments.

 Getting Out some Cash

-Do you want to pull out a portion of your equity to consolidate other debt?
-Great idea!
-If you have a fair amount of equity, paying toward other debt with rates higher than your mortgage (credit cards or home equity loans, for example) could help save you a lot of cash every month.
+Maybe you want to pull out a portion of the equity in your home (cash out) to use toward other debt.
+If you have enough home equity, paying toward other debt with higher interest that your mortgage loan (credit cards or home equity loans, for example) might help save you a lot of cash each month.